muratk5n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 to this day.

-It can be said that Langley’s experiment was the beginning of a new age for astronomy.[12,13] For the first time, the emission spectrum (plot of the intensity of light as a function of frequency) of a star had been recorded.
-When Eddington was working on his theory of the gaseous sun,[8,9] he was well aware of Langley’s temperature for the photosphere (~6,000 K).
+It can be said that Langley’s experiment was the beginning of a new age for astronomy [12,13].
+For the first time, the emission spectrum (plot of the intensity of light as a function of frequency) of a star had been recorded.
+When Eddington was working on his theory of the gaseous sun [8,9], he was well aware of Langley’s temperature for the photosphere (~6,000 K).
 Yet, Eddington had deduced that the internal portion of the sun was at temperatures of millions of degrees.
 Furthermore, these photons should be produced at X-ray frequencies.
-In order to solve this dilemma, Eddington simply stated that when photons are produced in the radiation zone, they are initially produced at X-ray frequencies.[8,9] However, when these photons are absorbed in the collisions associated with radiation pressure (see above), they slowly lose some of their energy.
+In order to solve this dilemma, Eddington simply stated that when photons are produced in the radiation zone, they are initially produced at X-ray frequencies [8,9].
+However, when these photons are absorbed in the collisions associated with radiation pressure (see above), they slowly lose some of their energy.
 In this manner, after millions of years and many collisions, the photons